backwind1233/AzureJavaEEWorkflows/README.md

 # AzureJavaEEWorkflows
 ## Prerequisites
-- Follow [Configure a service principal with a secret](https://github.com/Azure/login#configure-a-service-principal-with-a-secret) and set a github Repository secret named **AZURE_WKO_CREDENTIALS**.
+- Follow [Configure a service principal with a secret](https://github.com/Azure/login#configure-a-service-principal-with-a-secret) and set a github Repository secret named **AZURE_CREDENTIALS**.

 ## [postgresql-provision.yaml](.github%2Fworkflows%2Fpostgresql-provision.yaml)
 This workflow is used to provision a postgresql server, which can be used for test purposes.